 Both networks enable immediate, irrevocable funds transfer between financial institutions.
 Unlike ACH (which batches and processes 3x daily), RTP/FedNow transactions settle individually in real-time.

-These aren't edge cases—they're recurring operational challenges that cost practices time, money, and flexibility.
-Real-time payment rails solve them at the infrastructure level.
+These are not edge cases.
+They are recurring operational challenges that cost practices time, money, and flexibility.

 <CstmrCdtTrfInitn>